Nama25/surf-blog-deployment/README.md

 # Surf's Up

+Surf’s Up!
+Blog
+… for a community of surfers and beach lovers.
+Share your favorite surf spots and find beautiful beaches in Europe.

 In the mood for surfing and sunshine, then check out out Surf's Up!
 A collection of surf spots from around Europe brought to you by those that know best, fellow surfers!

 # Resources